 Allowing me access to his telephone records, and his phone: no passwords on the phone that I didn’t know (we are still like that with each other today) was a boundary.

 And these were only the boundaries at the beginning.
-As the years wore on the boundaries would change and evolve; and in fairness to Rich he changed and evolved with them; and in fairness to me over time Rich set boundaries and I understood and respected them.
+As the years wore on the boundaries would change and evolve; and in fairness to Danny he changed and evolved with them; and in fairness to me over time Danny set boundaries and I understood and respected them.